When to Give Up on a Relationship?

 The 6-Month MarkThe honeymoon phase ends; commitment issues often arise here.

 Around the 2-Year MarkThe passion may wane.
-Boredom sets in if effort isn’t made to keep the “spark” alive.
+If effort isn’t made to keep the “spark” alive, boredom sets in.

-At the 5-Year MarkSignificant differences around goals for the future like marriage, kids, location may emerge.
+At the 5-Year MarkSignificant differences around goals for the future, like marriage, kids, and location, may emerge.

 Around Age 30This milestone age tends to involve reflections on compatibility for the long term.